equinor/wishing-well/README.md

 Then you have to install [VcXsrv](https://sourceforge.net/projects/vcxsrv/)

-When it is installed, run XLaunch and go thrugh the wizard.
+When it is installed, run XLaunch and go through the wizard.
 Check off the Disable access control option.

-When you are finished, VcXsrv should be running as an icon in the lowe right corner.
+When you are finished, VcXsrv should be running as an icon in the lower right corner.

 Then you need to find your IPv4 address by running: